anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 # Tiled type properties

 In Tiled, you can set a type and properties to objects in object layers.
-Case does not matter for porperty names and values defined in this document.
+Case matters for porperty names and values defined in this document.
 Default values written here are used if the property is not explicitly defined.

 ## Map properties